psf/black/docs/the_black_code_style/future_style.md

 # After (with --preview)
 [(item for item in items), fallback]

-- `symmetric_list_concatenation`: Keep optional parentheses around long operations between matching list, tuple, dictionary, or set displays when both operands fit on their own delimiter-split line.
+- `symmetric_collection_operations`: Keep optional parentheses around long binary operations between collection displays when both operands fit on their own delimiter-split line.

-(labels/symmetric-list-concatenation)=
+(labels/symmetric-collection-operations)=

 ### Symmetric display operations

-When an operation between two matching displays is too long for one line and both operands fit on their own delimiter-split line, Black keeps optional parentheses around the expression so that the operands can be split symmetrically.
-This applies to list and tuple concatenation (`+`), dictionary and set union (`|`), and set intersection (`&`).
+When a binary operation between two collection displays is too long for one line and both operands fit on their own delimiter-split line, Black keeps optional parentheses around the expression so that the operands can be split symmetrically.
+This applies to every arithmetic and bitwise binary operator between collection displays.
 If either display needs an internal split, including when an active magic trailing comma forces it onto multiple lines, Black retains the existing formatting.

 ```python
 # Before